 The casualty list from these epidemics among Indians was horrendous.
-Estimates of deaths from these epidemics range anywhere from 70 percent to 9 percent of the eastern North American Indian population.
-That’s only speaking about eastern North America.
+Estimates of deaths from these epidemics range anywhere from 70 to 9% of the eastern North American Indian population; that’s only speaking about eastern North America.
 The same percentage had probably prevailed at other points in America as well.

 Learn more about how the Spanish tapped sources of wealth in the Americas